Last updated: January 31, 2023

 • Parent for Child Vaccine (November to December 2021); Consortium partners facilitated multiple town halls for parents/caregivers during which information was shared and questions were answered about the safety of COVID-19 vaccines for children.
 More than 350 parents participated at the different town hall sessions.

-• COVID-19 Support Line & Social Media Campaign (Ongoing): Consortium partners launched different initiatives to improve access to COVID-19 information and vaccine resources such as: a targeted social media platform dedicated to vaccine promotion and public health information; virtual fitness and mental health services; and food access options in the community.
+• COVID-19 Support Line & Social Media Campaign (October 2021 to March 2023): Consortium partners launched different initiatives to improve access to COVID-19 information and vaccine resources such as: a targeted social media platform dedicated to vaccine promotion and public health information; virtual fitness and mental health services; and food access options in the community.
 This initiative reached over 2,000 individuals in the neighbourhoods served by consortium partners.

 Lead Administrating Agency: The 519